fastify/ajv-compiler/README.md

 This module manages the [`ajv`](https://www.npmjs.com/package/ajv) instances for the Fastify framework.
 It isolates the `ajv` dependency so that the AJV version is not tightly coupled to the Fastify version.
-This allows the user to decide which version of AJV to use in their Fastify based application.
+This allows the user to decide which version of AJV to use in their Fastify-based application.

 ## Versions